Research and Resources

 New for 2026 – Parent | Whānau Survey

-In addition to our 2026 Youth Survey Project – we are introducing a Parent | Whānau Survey.
+In addition to our 2026 Youth Survey Project – we are introducing a Parent | Whānau Survey in late May.

 - What truly matters to you as a parent in the Wānaka | Upper Clutha region?
 What’s Working?
 What’s Missing?
 What’s Next?

-- This collaborative session creates space to pause and reflect on your parenting experience – the pressures, the joys, the realities of raising whānau here.
-Your insights will directly shape the themes and questions for the 2026 Parent Survey, ensuring it captures what genuinely matters to our community.
+- This survey will create space for you to pause and reflect on your parenting experience – the pressures, the joys, the realities of raising whānau here.

 Your voice.
 Your community.
 Your chance to influence what comes next and help us get it right!

 Since 2016 Path Wānaka (Ara ki Wānaka) has been researching and tracking the attitudes towards, and engagement with, harmful substances, and the activities of youth living in the Upper Clutha.
 The 2023 survey was conducted in May and June and invited students from Te Kura o Tititea Mount Aspiring College to participate.
 The age range covered 11-24 year olds.
 Parental consent was sought for those under 14 years of age.
-The survey went to 560 students with 232 surveys submitted Of the surveys submitted 181 were analysed.
+The survey went to 560 students with 232 surveys submitted.
+Of the surveys submitted, 181 were analysed.

 The research is conducted by an independent researcher.

-What Did We Find?
+2023 - What Did We Find?

 Positive risk-taking is an important part of growing up.
 It helps young people developer their identities and learn from success or failure.